uikit/uikit-site/docs/pages/grid.md

 ## Match Height

-To match the height of grid columns, add the `.uk-grid-match` class as a CSS only solution.
+To match the height of grid cells, add the `.uk-grid-match` class as a CSS only solution.
+This automatically selects the direct child of each cell.

 ```html
 <div class="uk-grid-match" uk-grid>....</div>